Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Introduction

-Our findings identified that concrete clinical data often act as boundary objects that anchor the discussion, while human knowledge brokers, who possess enough familiarity with both domains, guide critical interdisciplinary ``bi-lingual translations'' of specialized languages.
-These findings highlight how AT systematically 1) reveals the tension points in distinct yet intertwined workflows between different groups of experts, and 2) clarifies where communication barriers arise, as well as what strategies can resolve them.
-By systematically answering research questions through the lens of AT, our contributions broaden current CSCW and HCI knowledge of how complex clinical and technical workflows integrate into the broader ecosystem of AI development for real-world, domain-specific scenarios.
+Our analysis highlights how AT can be utilized as an analytical framework to systematically 1) unpack how interdisciplinary knowledge workers utilize different data tools to perform domain-specific workflows (e.g., clinical and technical), 2) reveal the tension points in distinct yet intertwined workflows between different groups of experts, and 3) identify communication barriers arise and corresponding coping strategies to resolve these challenges.
+Specifically, our findings show that concrete clinical data often act as "boundary objects" \cite{star1989institutional} that anchor the discussion, while human knowledge brokers with cross-disciplinary expertise guide critical activities of ``bi-lingual translations'' of specialized languages in Clinical AI collaboration. \re{It further identifies core conflicts (e.g., knowledge gaps in taxonomy) grounded in the divergent professional practices (e.g., different handling of data) and goals (e.g., clinical documentation vs. model deployment), which become most visible in the misaligned work around clinical data.} By systematically answering research questions through the lens of AT, our contributions broaden current CSCW and HCI knowledge of how complex clinical and technical workflows integrate into the broader ecosystem of AI development for real-world, domain-specific scenarios.
+Through the lens of AT, we demonstrate how focusing on shared objectives, mediating artifacts, and proper labor division following disciplinary rules can illuminate complex collaboration patterns.
+This perspective offers practical guidance for future HCI/CSCW research and system design aimed at empowering AI solutions to support interdisciplinary team collaborations.
 The findings deepen our understanding of how distinct bodies of expertise can jointly produce AI-enabled solutions while managing competing terminologies, professional identities, and research demands.
-Through the lens of AT, we demonstrate how focusing on shared objectives, mediating artifacts, and socio-institutional rules can illuminate complex collaboration patterns.
-This perspective offers practical guidance for future HCI/CSCW research and system design aimed at empowering AI solutions to support interdisciplinary team collaborations.
 In light of rapid technological advances, recognizing and addressing these nuanced interdisciplinary dynamics is the key to ensuring robust, trustworthy, and effective human-centered AI in team collaboration.